-By the time Merete Mattson is ready to lock the door to her goldsmith workshop, the village streetlights have long since been turned off.
-But on a clear night, the moon often illuminates the fjord and her way home.
+By the time Merete Mattson was ready to lock the door to her former goldsmith workshop, the village streetlights had often long since been turned off.
+But on clear nights, the moon often illuminated the fjord and her way home.
 This is what inspired her Luna Collection.

 “If I am really lucky, I can see the Northern Lights too,” says Merete.
 Such magical moments inspire.
 And when she is inspired by a new idea, she becomes oblivious to time and place and works well into the night.
-The renowned jewellery designer from Hemnes has 15 collections to her name.
-But two or three times a year she lets others decide the theme of her designs.
+The renowned jewellery designer from Hemnes has several collections to her name.
+But it also happens that she lets others decide the theme of her designs.

 “It’s good to have these challenges, which force me out of my little bubble here in Hemnes.
 The commissions or competitions can be complex and extensive, and often the “prize” is participation in some prestigious exhibition,” she says.

 For instance, Merete Mattson was one of twelve designers featured in Galleri Format in Oslo in 2018.
 She presented her Luna Collection during the national conference of the Norwegian Handicraft Association in Molde that same year.
 During the 400th anniversary of the Bergen Guild of Goldsmiths she was one of the ten exhibitors chosen.
 And in Brand New Copenhagen 2011, Mattson was on of the 20 Scandinavian jewellery designers invited to exhibit.

 Even more prestigious: in 2015, Merete Mattson won the international competition with her design for Her Majesty Queen Sonja of Norway’s new tiara.

 Years of persistence and hard work have been worth their weight in gold for Merete’s professional reputation as a designer.